Using PowerShell for Brute-Force Password Cracking (Example Script)

 Let’s look at how this script works.

 1. The script body begins by defining several character sets, including $UpperCase, $LowerCase, $Numbers, and $Symbols.
-These sets determine the characters that will be used in password-guessing attempts.
+These sets determine the characters in password-guessing attempts.
 The lines of code are directly copied from my GUI password generator script but can be adjusted to include additional characters if necessary.

-2. Following this, a block of code creates an array called $Charset.
+2. Following this, a code block creates an array called $Charset.
 I add each character defined within $UpperCase, $LowerCase, $Numbers, and $Symbols to the $CharSet array.
-That way, a single array contains every possible character to be used in password-guessing attempts.
+That way, a single array contains every possible character for password-guessing attempts.

 3. Next, a line of code sets $MaxDepth to 8.
 The $MaxDepth variable defines the maximum password length.
-For right now, with $MaxDepth set to 8, the script will attempt password guesses of up to 8 characters in length.
+With $MaxDepth set to 8, the script will attempt password guesses of up to 8 characters long.
 You can change this number to adjust the maximum password length.

 4. The subsequent lines of code use a For statement and a couple of ForEach statements to cycle through all possible passwords.
 The current password guess is stored in a variable called $NewCombination, while the $Password variable also stores the current password guess.